Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/cluster_method-1.png" width="480" style="display: block; margin: auto;" />

-If you already have clustering objects or a function which directly returns a clustering object, you can ignore the distance settings and set `cluster_rows` or `cluster_columns` to the clustering objects or clustering functions.
+If you already have a clustering object or a function which directly returns a clustering object, you can ignore the distance settings and set `cluster_rows` or `cluster_columns` to the clustering objects or clustering functions.
 If it is a clustering function, the only argument should be the matrix and it should return a `hclust` or `dendrogram` object or a object that can be coerced to the two classes.